aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pptm-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to XLAM in Android via Java or Online App" h2="Export PPTM file to XLAM in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The PPTM file format is a Microsoft PowerPoint macro-enabled presentation file.
+It is a file format that is used to store presentations that contain macros.
+It is a great way to store presentations that contain complex animations, transitions, and other effects.
+However, the XLAM file format is a Microsoft Excel macro-enabled workbook file.
+It is a file format that is used to store workbooks that contain macros.
+It is a great way to store workbooks that contain complex formulas, calculations, and other data.
+Therefore, it is necessary to convert PPTM files to XLAM files in order to use the data in Excel.

+<h2>How Aspose.Total Helps for PPTM to XLAM Conversion</h2>

-You can easily convert PPTM file to XLAM in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPTM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLAM.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert PPTM files to XLAM files.
+It provides a two-step process for converting PPTM files to XLAM files.
+In the first step, Aspose.Slides for Android via Java is used to export the PPTM file to HTML.
+In the second step, Aspose.Cells for Android via Java is used to convert the HTML to XLAM.
+This two-step process is simple and efficient, and it allows developers to quickly and easily convert PPTM files to XLAM files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}